matt4biz/oak/README.md

 The lower bound of the interval must always be pushed onto the stack first, followed by the upper bound and then the word.

+The Romberg method will run until the difference between successive estimates is less than *eps* = 1e-15 (or until it runs over a fixed limit on the number of iterations allowed, currently 24).

 **NOTE** that the results may be quite off for improper integrals or functions which oscillate wildly in the given interval.
 Unfortunately, it's just not possible for a calculator to handle all cases, and indeed the user should understand the problem being posed and not blindly trust the machine.
 See William Kahan's great article "Handheld calculator evaluates integrals", [*Hewlett-Packard Journal* 31:8](https://www.hpl.hp.com/hpjournal/pdfs/IssuePDFs/1980-08.pdf) (Aug 1980), pp. 23-32.

-The two methods may be used by themselves by invoking `gaussl` or `rombrg` in exactly the same way; it is the Gaussian procedure which will most likely report an error if it considers the integral to be improper.
+oak also offers Gaussian quadrature with a 7th-order Legendre polynomial over [-1,1] by adapting the original function [*Sauer* §5.5] by invoking `gaussl`.
+The Gaussian procedure may report an error if it considers the integral to be improper.

 For example, the logarithm and reciprocal functions starting at 0 are improper: